jlianglab/Ark/README.md

 ## Pre-trained Ark models

-You can request the pretrained Ark-5 and Ark-6 models (the teacher model) in our paper throught this [Google Form](https://forms.gle/qkoDGXNiKRPTDdCe8) or [wjx.cn](https://www.wjx.cn/vm/OvwfYFx.aspx#).
+You can request the pretrained Ark-5 and Ark-6 models (the teacher model) in our paper through this [Google Form](https://forms.gle/qkoDGXNiKRPTDdCe8) or [wjx.cn](https://www.wjx.cn/vm/OvwfYFx.aspx#).

 ### Load the model